redis/redis-doc/docs/getting-started/installation/install-redis-on-mac-os.md

 description: Use Homebrew to install and start Redis on macOS
 ---

 This guide shows you how to install Redis on macOS using Homebrew.
 Homebrew is the easiest way to install Redis on macOS.
-If you'd prefer to build Redis from the source files on macOS, see [Installing Redis from Source].
+If you'd prefer to build Redis from the source files on macOS, see [Installing Redis from Source](/getting-started/installation/install-redis-from-source).

 ## Prerequisites